galaxy-gateway/discord-bot/docs/multi-bot-support.md

 #[derive(Debug, Clone, Deserialize)]
 pub struct BotConfig {
-    /// Unique identifier for this bot instance pub bot_id: String,
+    /// Unique identifier for this bot instance (used in database)

-    /// Friendly name for logging
+    /// This is separate from `name` to allow friendly display names pub bot_id: String,

-    pub name: String,
+    /// Friendly name for logging and display pub name: String,

     /// Discord bot token